LH-eliza/Reverse-Image-Search/README.md

-# Reverse Image Detection Bot
+# Reverse Image Detection

 This project is a reverse image detection bot that leverages the Google Vision API, Google Custom Search API, and Tesseract.js for Optical Character Recognition (OCR).
-The bot is Dockerized for easy deployment and scalability.
+The project is Dockerized for easy deployment and scalability.

+## Purpose?

+The project was created to allow people to easily access reverse image searching capabilities utilizing the features of Google Lens, but allows for full transparency.
+This project was created without malicious intent, it allows others to be safe within online spaces providing full transparency and safety.

 ## Features
 Reverse image search using Google Vision API.